 Check-in and Packet Pick-Up:

-The check-in and packet pick-up will be Thursday, September 13, from 3-6 PM and 7-8 PM outside Pool Tent at the Grand at the base of the ski area, right across from the free covered parking.
+The check-in and packet pick-up will be Thursday, September 13, from 3-6 PM and 7-8 PM at Base Camp at the base of the ski area.
 There is no race day check-in or crew packet pick-up - please don't ask.
-To get to the Grand, drive up Werner Road to the ski basin, towards Gondola Square.
-If you’ve parked at the (free) Gondola Square Parking walk into and through the Grand and the Pool Tent is right there.
+To get to there, drive up Werner Road to the ski basin, towards Gondola Square.
+If you’ve parked at the (free) Gondola Square Parking walk head down to the Gondola and Base Camp is right there to the right.

 Assignment of Bib Numbers:

 Our race will be closed to all entries and changes on Sunday, September 2, 2018 and bib numbers will be assigned thereafter.
 Bibs will vary as to color and number depending on the distance.

 - 100 mile Hares will be assigned 1, 2 or 3 digit numbers (numbers 1 through 150)

 - 100 mile Tortoises will be assigned 3 digit numbers (numbers 500 through 800)

 Your drop bags MUST be left next to the Gondola stage on Thursday, September 13, between 3 and 8 PM!
 Runners in our 100 miler may have three drop bags, giving you access to them seven times.
 We will transport them to Long Lake, Olympian Hall, and Summit Lake.
 You may also leave bags near the finish line.
 Please be sure to affix your bib number, name and designated aid station to each of your drop bags!